sunilabrahamindia/sunilabraham/articles/herbert-paul.md

 created: 2026-01-28
 ---

-{% include notice.html message="This biographical article has been newly created and does not yet cover all aspects of Herbert Paul's life and work.
-Information will be added gradually as research continues and additional sources become available." %}

 **Herbert Paul** is an Indian graphic designer, musician, and design consultant based in Bengaluru, Karnataka.
 He has worked professionally in graphic design since 1993, with long-standing experience in visual design, production, and print workflows.
 Alongside his design practice, he has maintained an active music career as a singer, lead guitarist, and performer, and is associated with the band *Little Wing*.
 He has also contributed to creative and community initiatives, including work associated with Wesley English Church, Bengaluru.

 ## Contents